 Succeed at Your Next Job Interview

 Learn some tips and tricks to succeed at your next job interview.
 Excel during any type of interview you encounter during your career by using these tactics to help you get hired.
-Although your success is primarily based upon your qualifications, how you perform during the meeting can be a factor in whether you advance to the next stage in the hiring process.
+Although your qualifications are the foundation of your success, how you perform during the meeting can be a factor in whether you advance to the next stage in the hiring process.

-Do You Know How to Interview Successfully?Interviews are probably one of the most important meetings that you will have in your life, they determine whether or not you will move on with the next chapter in your life and actually acquire the job position that you have applied for.
-Situations can get intense as you are typically competing with other individuals, but with the right skills, you can have the ability to be better prepared for any of these meeting types.
+Do You Know How to Interview Successfully?Interviews are probably one of the most important meetings that you will have in your life.
+They determine whether or not you will move on to the next chapter in your life and acquire the job position for which you have applied.
+Situations can get intense as you are competing with other individuals, but the right skills can better prepare you for any of these meeting types.

 Career Help Center

 What many candidates don't realize is that there is more than one interview style in which they may have to participate; it depends on the industry.
 There are meetings that you will attend in-person and others which will be conducted over the phone or through an audio/visual communication system.
 Although you would not be physically there during a phone meeting, for example, you can still employ these strategies.

-To succeed at your interview you cannot act the same, and come into the room with the same presentation for every style of interview that you are having.
+To be successful at interviews, you cannot act the same by coming into the meeting with the same presentation for every style of interview that you are attending.
 That is why the descriptions of these styles may help you during this tedious process.
-There are also certain “illegal questions” which you are not allowed to be asked, for more info on this read the appropriate article.
-The intention of this information is to help you throughout this process, you will need to decide for yourself if these strategies will work for you.
+There are also specific illegal questions which you are not allowed to be asked, for more info on this read this related article.
+Our intention is for this information to help you throughout this process, you will need to decide for yourself if these strategies will work for you.